RandomGuy70hz/vosk-speech-to-text/README.md

 # Simple speech to text recognition script with file output using Vosk api.

-Great alternative to Pocketsphinx; Created by the developers of Pocketsphinx.
+Vosk is a great alternative to Pocketsphinx; Created by the developers of Pocketsphinx.

 Prerequisets:
   - pip install vosk - https://alphacephei.com/vosk/